staticbackendhq/core/README.md

 This can be achieve via a backend function.
 Couple of ways:

 * The email the client received can be directly a unique URL pointing to a function as a service hosted somewhere.
 (We will have functions soon).
+That function returns the invoice HTML.
 * Or it could be pointing to your client-side app and you perform a call to a serverless function you're hosting somewhere.
+That function uses the server-side library to perform a `GET` on behalf of the creator of the invoice document, which is our customer.

 The function will be able to perform a Read operation using a special `Root Token`.

-This Root Token allow your system to do anything in the server-side.
+This `Root Token` allows your system to do anything on the server-side.

 I hope I did not lost the majority of people here ;)